ichiee/Thanks_Octocat/Parse/over_view_guide_parsing_tomasetti.md

     atom           : [0-9]+

 ### How Left-recursive Rules Are Transformed
-yu ahve to parse bottoms up (is it something similar to
+you have to parse bottoms up (is it something similar to

 The specific way in which the rules are transformed vary from one parser generator to the other,
 however the logic remains the same.